Newsletter Sign Up

 Moz – Keyword Explorer – Organic CTR

-Minimum DA show the minimum domain authority for the sites ranking in the top 10.
+Minimum DA shows the minimum domain authority for the sites ranking in the top 10.
 It can help you decide whether or not you should target a particular keyword.

 Moz – Keyword Explorer – Minimum DA

-So if you’re overwhelmed by keyword data, you can use this metrics to find keywords that are going to bring you the most traffic from Google.
+So if you’re overwhelmed by keyword data, you can use these metrics to find keywords that are going to bring you the most traffic from Google.

 Brian’s Bottom Line